 - Marking out-of-stock items is extremely important because no one wants to get excited about purchasing a product and then find out it is out of stock at the final step of the purchasing process.

 Beside using the traditional platforms and payment integrations you can also utilize blockchain technology for your business.
 This can benefit you in different ways due to the specific features of this payment integration.
 For instance, you will be able to acquire new customer groups who are especially sensible with their data.
+For example, Safex Marketplace, powered by blockchain technology, will allow you listings of your products, private transactions, safe sales, and a whole new group of customers.

 Additional features your customers will love